KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

         ...
         ```

       > **Note** This is not recommended in production environments.
-VMware recommends that you build
+VMware recommends that you
-      > an image with curl and jq with predetermined dependencies and versions.
+      > build your own image that contains curl and jq with predetermined dependencies and versions.

     - `DEVELOPER-NAMESPACE` is the developer namespace.